edofiorini/UR5_pick_and_place/Readme.md

 # RVC Project 10

-To find problems or things in the project look for `@todo`
+To find problems or things to do in the project look for `@todo`